the-events-calendar/tribe-common/readme.txt

 = [4.14.12] 2022-01-17 =

-* Tweak - Ensure the `Event Countdown` widget's assets are loaded onto post type pages to enable the new `Event Countdown` block to function correctly.
-[ECP-1016]
+* Fix - Prevent Onboarding assets from loading on the admin when not needed.

 = [4.14.11] 2022-01-10 =